 Disable remote management if possible.
 If not, then the device setup/configuration should be protected by a non-default strong password.
 If enabled, SNMP service should have community name and password also changed to a strong password.

-When the device is removed from its current service (for example, moved to a new group for function, returned to the vendor or declared surplus equipment), any embedded disk drive(s) should be fully overwritten to render any data unreadable or the disk should be physically destroyed.
-If a disk is replaced, the original disk should be rendered unreadable before disposal unless the data on it is encrypted and the key is not on the disk.
+When the device is removed from its current service (for example, moved to a new group or function, returned to the vendor or declared surplus equipment), any embedded disk drive(s) should be fully overwritten to render any data unreadable or the disk should be physically destroyed.
+If a disk is replaced, the original disk should be rendered unreadable before disposal unless the data on it is encrypted and the key is not on the disk or with the device.

 If the device has the option for encrypting data and/or securely deleting data on its internal disk drive, that option must be enabled.
 If the printer is used to scan/copy regulated private data, then the scan-to-email function must be disabled and only the scan-to-fileserver must be allowed.
 The designated fileserver must be a secure fileserver that meets UB's Protection of Regulated Private Data Standards.